 Before the Tais arrived in what would eventually become Thailand, the region was (and still is) home to different ethnic groups, including Mon and Khmer.
-Some of them established powerful kingdoms which ruled over great parts of the Indochina peninsula.
+Some of them had established powerful kingdoms which ruled over great parts of the Indochina peninsula.
 Through contact with people from South Asia, they were heavily influenced by the social model, the culture and the religions of India.
 This would, in turn, shape the identity of the Tai newcomers.

 The Funan state